 Social interactions among consumers are resulting in product purchases.
-Customer advocacy for brands on social media are at an all time high.
+Customer advocacy for brands on social media is at an all-time high.
 And many DTC brands have been able to leverage these social interactions into product conversions.

 Because most DTC brands don’t have omnichannel capabilities associated with a brick-and-mortar store, marketers have to access other methods of being “always on” for consumers.
 The latest in social commerce offers DTC brands the opportunity to be where consumers are and engage them in meaningful conversations.

 Revtown is a men’s jeans DTC brand that has mastered social commerce on both Facebook and Instagram.
 They keep a large selection of their inventory on the Facebook Store.
 Consumers can shop within the Facebook or Instagram app without having to leave the app.

 Because these ads appear in newsfeeds, consumers can engage the brand and one another within the comments.
 Happy customers can also share the post to recommend Revtown jeans to their followers.

 The most lucrative form of customer advocacy is influencer marketing.
 Influencers nurture online communities of at least 1,000 followers.
 These communities usually share a particular lifestyle and view the influencer as a credible resource.

 When an influencer recommends a product that he/she loves, followers pay attention.
 Many of them rush to try the product for themselves, using the influencer’s affiliate link or coupon code.